songminhak/songminhak.github.io/index.md

 ## About Me

 Hi!
 My name is Minhak Song, and I am an undergraduate student at [KAIST](https://www.kaist.ac.kr/en/), majoring in Mathematical Sciences (minor in Industrial and Systems Engineering).
-My research interests lie in the theoretical foundations of modern machine learning, with the goal of bridging theory and practice.
-Recently, I have been studying the training dynamics of optimization algorithms in deep learning under the guidance of [Prof. Chulhee Yun](https://chulheeyun.github.io).
-Currently, I am a visiting student at the [University of Washington](https://www.washington.edu/), hosted by [Prof. Simon Du](https://simonshaoleidu.com/), where I am working on reinforcement learning from human feedback (RLHF) from an optimization perspective.
+My research interests center on the theoretical foundations of modern machine learning, with the goal of bridging theory and practice.

+I have recently been studying the training dynamics of optimization algorithms in deep learning, advised by [Prof. Chulhee Yun](https://chulheeyun.github.io).
+I was also a visiting student at the [University of Washington](https://www.washington.edu/), hosted by [Prof. Simon Du](https://simonshaoleidu.com/), where I worked on reinforcement learning from human feedback (RLHF) from an optimization perspective.
+This summer, I am working with [Prof. Sewoong Oh](https://homes.cs.washington.edu/~sewoong/) at UW on zeroth-order optimization.

-Feel free to reach out for discussions and potential collaborations!
+I’m always open to conversations and potential collaborations.
+Feel free to reach out!

 ## Research Interests

-- **Theoretical Foundations of Machine Learning**
+- **Deep Learning Theory**
 - **Optimization**

 ## News

+- **[Jun.
+2025]** I joined [Prof. Sewoong Oh](https://homes.cs.washington.edu/~sewoong/)'s group as a visiting student at the [Paul G. Allen School of Computer Science & Engineering](https://www.cs.washington.edu/) at the [University of Washington](https://www.washington.edu/).
 - **[May.
 2025]** Our [paper](https://arxiv.org/abs/2506.06940) on how the dataset, network architecture, and optimizer influence progressive sharpening is accepted to **ICML 2025**.
 - **[Jan.
 2025]** Our [paper](https://arxiv.org/abs/2405.16002) on SGD dynamics along Hessian eigenspaces is accepted to **ICLR 2025**.
 - **[Jan.
 2025]** I joined [Prof. Simon Du](https://simonshaoleidu.com/)'s group as a visiting student at the [Paul G. Allen School of Computer Science & Engineering](https://www.cs.washington.edu/) at the [University of Washington](https://www.washington.edu/).